laurenwillett/nuts-for-ysos/README.md

 # nuts-for-ysos
 **See [insert paper] for a full description of the methodology and the model used in nuts-for-ysos, as well as the interpretation of example results from nuts-for-ysos.**

-This is a Python tool for determining, via Bayesian inference, the accretion luminosity of YSOs (Young Stellar Objects) in conjunction with their effective temperature, stellar luminosity, and extinction.
+This is a Python tool for determining, via Bayesian inference, the accretion luminosities of YSOs (Young Stellar Objects) along with their effective temperatures, stellar luminosities, and extinction.
 The tool uses the NUTS (No U-Turn Sampler) implemented through PyMC.
 This project is a niche application of PyMC; if you want to learn more about PyMC in general, check out https://www.pymc.io/welcome.html.

 nuts-for-ysos was originally written to analyze spectra from the VIRUS spectrograph at the Hobby Eberly Telescope, but can be customized for other spectra-- just take note of the "input YSO spectrum requirements" section below.